ClearC2/c2-docker/node/readme.md

 Pick a base image tag from [cypres](https://hub.docker.com/r/cypress/browsers/tags) to build a new Clear C2 version.

 Pass the tag, the part of the name following `browsers:`, to the script `build-image.sh "node16.13.0-chrome-95-ff94"`.
-Then work on something else for a few minutes while the gigantice image is pulled.
+Then work on something else for a few minutes while the gigantic image is pulled.

 If you encounter errors be sure you have one of the latest versions of docker desktop for mac installed and keep reading.